How to Build a Screenshot API

 Proxies and retries

-Requests to websites often fail, networking fails, and everything fails.
-Sometimes your screenshot is blocked.
+Requests to websites often fail.
+Networks fail, pages time out, and sometimes your screenshot request is blocked.

 Combine using proxies and retry requests if the site does not respond.